 Dependent Care FSA

-The Dependent Care FSA does for childcare expenses what the Healthcare FSA does for healthcare expenses.
+The DCFSA does for childcare expenses what the Healthcare FSA does for healthcare expenses.
 Contributions are made pre-tax through payroll deductions and are not subject to federal and state income taxes or Social Security and Medicare withholdings.